hknutzen/Netspoc/language.markdown

 2. Allow external traffic, which enters through some other packet-filter not managed by Netspoc.

 All networks located inside a security zone connected to a local packet filter must match "filter_only".
-But other security zones are allowed to contain networks matching "filter_onlly".
+But other security zones are allowed to contain networks matching "filter_only".
 In this case, the optimization becomes less effective.
 Multiple local packet filters connected directly, without a standard packet filter in between, must use the same values for "filter_only".